MicrosoftDocs/architecture-center/docs/reference-architectures/migration/sync-mainframe-data-with-azure-content.md

 - Infrastructure management, including [availability][Types of Databases on Azure], is automated in Azure databases.

-- See [Pooling and failover][Pooling and failover] for information on Microsoft Service for DRDA failover protection.
+- See [Pooling and failover][Pooling and failover] for information about Microsoft Service for DRDA failover protection.

 - You can cluster the on-premises data gateway and integration runtime (IR) to provide higher availability guarantees.